Table of Contents

 vi) To evaluate Nadva to the status of Muslim seat of learning where students may be imparted the knowledge of the modern science subjects along with educational knowledge.

 In 1904, Maulana Shibli Naumani introduced revolutionary changes in the syllabus of the Nadva-tul-Ulema.
-Eight years long period was fixed for the education from primary to higher level.
+Eight years-long period was fixed for the education from primary to a higher level.
 Tafseer and Hadith were given importance over Philosophy and Logic and more stress was laid upon the teaching English language and the modern Arabic knowledge.
-A committee comprising of Maulana Shibli Naumani, Maulana Abdul Hayee and Maulana Abdul Qayum proposed the following syllabus for the Nadva.
+A committee comprising of Maulana Shibli Naumani, Maulana Abdul Hayee, and Maulana Abdul Qayum proposed the following syllabus for the Nadva.

 i) Modern science subjects were introduced in place of Philosophy and Logic.

 iii) Hindi and Sanskrit were included.

 iv) Shah Waliullah’s book “Hajjatul Baligah”, Imam Ghazali’s book “Iqtisa”, Al-Razi’s “Kitab Mualim Fi Asool-ud-Din” and Al-Rushd’s book “Kashful Walatah” were included in the syllabus.

 Nadva-Tul-Ulema Lucknow rendered invaluable services in the field of education and religion during the first quarter of the 20th century.
 Some of its services are as under:

 i) Nadva modernized the Islamic educational syllabus and brought it in conformity with the contemporary requirements.
 Thus the Muslim students of Nadva acquired knowledge of modern subjects along with religious education.

 ii) The teachers and students of Nadva wrote many important books.